particl/ccs-proposals/team-funding-request-1.md

 The funds will be approximately distributed as follows.

-* **Development (60%)**, to fund development and expand the current development team.
-Resources will also be invested in providing additional resources on areas not currently being focused on as a priority (i.e., Copay, SMSG bots, BasicSwap, hardware development, and so on).
+* **Development (60%)**, to fund the development of the Particl ecosystem and expand the current development team.
+Resources will also be allocated to work on various items other than Particl Core, Desktop, and Marketplace.
+This includes, but isn't limited to, Particl Copay, the SMSG network (SMSG 2.0), BasicSwap (atomic swap DEX), web and mobile platforms, and so on).

 * **Marketing and community (20%)**, to increase Particl’s brand awareness and exposure within the cryptocurrency, blockchain, e-commerce, and other related industries.
-Also includes any effort to make the community more vibrant, fun, and engaging place to be.
+Also includes onboarding new community members, expanding on welcoming efforts on current platforms, as well as expanding social media communities.

 * **Management, legal, and administration (8%)**, to fund any administrative or corporate costs (i.e., human resources, accounting, project management, legal costs, corporate fees, etc.).